 Display Solutions for Status Reports

 Desktop wallboards provide the means to keep the inexperienced agent aware and alert to changes in the status of the call center.
-Working in conjunction with a LCD screen the call center can be more effective and efficient and meet the goals and objectives.
+Working in conjunction with an LCD screen the call center can be more effective and efficient and meet the goals and objectives.

 An effective Status Reporting desktop solution has preset thresholds that alert the agent to a status change.
-This alert can be a message to agent (or group) notifying them of a metric that needs attention or simply a color change of the metric in threshold.
+This alert can be a message to the agent (or group) notifying them of a metric that needs attention or simply a color change of the metric in threshold.
 For more skilled and experienced agents

 Performance Reporting is recommended.